Internal review requests procedure

 - The reviewer will complete the required fields in Resolve before closing the case.

 The reviewer will consider the information provided with the request and material on the original case file.
 The reviewer may also speak to the employee/s who dealt with the original complaint.
-The review is not a further investigation of the original complaint but an analysis of the investigation and decision.

 - conduct or supervise the investigation, or